Experienced Personal Injury Attorneys Serving Sacramento, CA

 How Liability Works in California

 When it comes to liability, California follows a “pure comparative negligence” rule.
 The statute outlining this rule states that, “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person” (CIV §1714).
 This means that the victim, or plaintiff, can share liability if they are partially to blame for the injury.
-This can often be the case in car accidents and other motor vehicle accidents.
+This can often be the case in auto accidents and other motor vehicle accidents.

 If the plaintiff is proven to hold some level of liability, the total amount of compensation awarded can be reduced by the amount that is equal to the percentage of fault.
 For example, if a victim was speeding even slightly when hit by another driver who ran a stop light then the victim may share a small percentage of liability, such as 10 percent.
 The plaintiff’s total damages would then be deducted by 10 percent.
 If the damages amounted to $10,000 then $1,000 would be deducted under the comparative negligence rule.

 While this rule must be followed in Sacramento civil courts, it may not affect a settlement with an insurance company.
 If negotiating a settlement, an insurance adjuster may raise the issue of California’s comparative negligence rule, but a personal injury attorney can ensure the maximum amount of compensation is recovered.
 Receiving a maximum settlement can help you recover your losses and help protect your future.

 Contact a Sacramento Personal Injury Attorney Today for Legal Advice